Progressively Projected Newton's Method: Results

 \subsection{Experiments}

-\paragraph*{Ablation} We begin showcasing the effect of the projection adaptivity parameters $\alpha$ (tighten) and $\beta$ (release) in PPN.
-We run the ``Press'' scene (Fig.~\ref{fig:teaser}) with several parameter combinations using both PCG and LLT solvers and present the results in Fig.~\ref{fig:ablation}.
-More aggressive projection avoidance ($\alpha = 0.9$ and $\beta = \inf$) yields the lowest number of projected Hessians ($<$$\,7\%$) and the fewest Newton iterations, but also has the slowest runtime due to numerous linear system solve failures.
-On the least aggressive setting ($\alpha = 0.01$ and $\beta = 1.0$, i.e. no release), more than 30\% of the Hessians are projected, resulting in the largest number of Newton iterations.
-These results expose the correlation between the amount of element projections and Newton iterations.
-The best runtime outcome for PCG is obtained with $\alpha = 0.5$ and $\beta = 2.0$, which is the value we adopt for the remainder of this work.
-Runtime results are consistent when excluding the most extreme parameter values, indicating that fine-tuning is not a requirement.
+\paragraph*{Ablation} \ch{ We systematically analyze the sensitivity of PPN to the tightening ($\alpha$) and release ($\beta$) rates.
+Figures~\ref{fig:ablation} and~\ref{fig:ablation_armadillo} map the performance landscape for the ``Press'' (Fig.~\ref{fig:teaser}) and ``Armadillo Slingshot'' (Fig.~\ref{fig:slingshot}) scenes, covering both iterative (PCG) and direct (LLT) linear solvers.
+These scenes provide complementary stress-tests: ``Press'' is dominated by compression and friction-induced indefiniteness, whereas ``Armadillo Slingshot'' characterizes a regime of extreme tensile strains without contact.
+In the aggressive limit ($\alpha = 0.9, \beta \to \infty$), the method successfully minimizes projection counts ($<7\%$ and $<2\%$ respectively), but total runtime degrades due to the overhead of recovering from failed indefinite linear solves.
+Conversely, conservative settings ($\alpha = 0.01, \beta = 1.0$), result in excessive projection and increased Newton iterations, which is also slow.
+We adopt a power-of-two scaling ($\alpha = 0.5$ and $\beta = 2.0$) as our standard parametrization, owing to its optimal or near-optimal performance.
+The method exhibits low sensitivity around this optimum, allowing us to apply these parameters across all scenes without individual fine-tuning. }

-Next, we compare PPN with PN and PDN on the same scene, using both PCG and LLT, in Fig.~\ref{fig:ref_runtimes}.
-In this scene, characterized by strong compression and frictional forces, PDN largely resorts to PN, revealing that only a few steps encountered zero global indefiniteness.
-Even in this conditions, the adaptive nature of PPN avoids over 92\% of element projections and reduces Newton iterations by 14\%.
+Next, we compare PPN with PN and PDN, using both PCG and LLT, in Fig.~\ref{fig:ref_runtimes}.
+We observe that PDN largely resorts to PN, revealing that only a few steps encountered zero global indefiniteness.
+Even in this stress conditions, the adaptive nature of PPN avoids over 92\% of element projections and reduces Newton iterations by 14\%.
 Runtime gains with LLT are modest (5.2\%), as the direct solver dominates total cost, but with PCG, we observe a speedup of $\times$1.5 compared to PN and PDN.
 See Fig.~\ref{fig:teaser} (d) for a visualization of these reductions over the time steps, and Fig.~\ref{fig:teaser} (e) for the effect on negative eigenvalues of the three methods.
 All following experiments use PCG as the linear solver.